 - Travel anxiety – Fear of traveling in a moving vehicle, or fear of intimidating places like your vet’s office or a boarding kennel

-1. Experiment with CBD Oil for Your Pitbull’s Anxiety
+1. Experiment with Hemp Oil for Your Pitbull’s Anxiety

 2. Desensitize Your Pitbull to The Cause of Their Anxiety